Scotiabank lifts Enterprise Products Partners L.P. [EPD] price estimate. Who else is bullish?

 Enterprise Products Partners L.P.
-[NYSE: EPD] surged by $0.1 during the normal trading session on Tuesday and reaching a high of $26.93 during the day while it closed the day at $26.78.
+[NYSE: EPD] traded at a high on 07/24/23, posting a 0.86 gain after which it closed the day’ session at $27.07.
 The company report on July 18, 2023 at 8:00 AM that Enterprise Begins Service at Its Sixth Midland Basin Natural Gas Processing Plant.

 Enterprise Products Partners L.P.
 (NYSE: EPD) (“Enterprise”) today announced the start of service at its Poseidon cryogenic natural gas processing plant in Glasscock County, Texas.
 The new plant, which is the company’s sixth in the Midland Basin, has a nameplate capacity of 300 million cubic feet per day (“MMcf/d”) and can extract more than 40,000 barrels per day (“BPD”) of natural gas liquids (“NGLs”).
 With the addition of Poseidon, Enterprise now has the capability to process 1.3 billion cubic feet per day (“Bcf/d”) of natural gas and extract more than 185,000 BPD of NGLs in the Midland Basin.
 The plant is supported by long-term acreage dedication agreements.